-Fleeting Joys first two albums – 2006’s Despondent Transponder and 2009’s Occult Radiance – were highly accomplished shoegaze sound-bombs that really should have immediate appeal for anyone who ever owned a copy of Loveless.
+Fleeting Joys first two albums – 2006’s Despondent Transponder and 2009’s Occult Radiance – were some of the most highly-accomplished shoegaze sound-bombs of the 21st Century.
+At the very least, they really should immediately appeal to anyone who ever owned a copy of Loveless.
 My original review of Despondent Transponder basically said it was the closest we’ll ever get to a follow-up to Loveless.
 Not the first time I’ve been wrong.
-Anyway, when the band – who are actually just married couple John and Rorika Loring with some occasional help on drums – went silent after 2009 I figured they were trading in music for a “normal” life of careers and raising a family.
+Anyway, when the band – married couple John and Rorika Loring with some occasional help on drums – went silent after 2009 I figured they traded in music for a “normal” life of careers and raising a family.
 Once again, I was wrong.
-It wasn’t quite the twenty-two years it took for My Bloody Valentine to release their follow-up to Loveless, but ten years later Fleeting Joys have returned to action with a new full-length, Speeding Away to Someday.
+It wasn’t quite the twenty-two years My Bloody Valentine took to release their follow-up to Loveless, but ten years later Fleeting Joys are returning to action with a new full-length, Speeding Away to Someday.

 You show up to a shoegaze album wanting mountains of beautiful noise made by an army of guitar pedals, and Fleeting Joys are more than happy to provide that thrill.
 John Loring deploys the full spectrum of sounds guitar geeks who worship at the altar of Kevin Shields, Mark Gardner, Andy Bell and Neil Halstead want to hear, but Speeding Away to Someday offers listener so much more than that.
 For me the real heart of the album is found in the vocals.
-Yeah, I know vocals are often treated as an afterthought in the shoegaze world, and true to form, it’s often hard to decipher lyrics here (“You Want To” being a crystal clear exception); but there’s something in the way John and Rorika’s voices weave in and out of each other in layers of off-kilter harmony that gives the Fleeting Joys a swooning quality that distinguishes them from their influences and contemporaries.
+Yeah, I know vocals are often thought of as an afterthought in the shoegaze world, and true to form, it’s often hard to decipher lyrics here (“You Want To” being a crystal clear exception); but there’s unique swooning quality in the way John and Rorika’s voices weave in and out of each other in layers of off-kilter harmony that distinguishes them from their influences and contemporaries.
 It also sounds downright romantic at times, even on a song like “Kiss A Girl in Black” where the only word you can easily pick out from the lyrics is “suicide”.
 “Come To” is a real treat too.
-It’s a drum-free ballad-of-sorts, built on a bedrock of sweeping MBV-style sheets of guitar sound, but with an orchestral Spacemen 3-esque quality that will have you wondering, “are those actually violins or just contorted guitar/synth noises?” all the while losing yourself in its world of beautiful sounds.
+It’s a drum-free ballad-of-sorts, built on a bedrock of sweeping MBV-style sheets of guitar sound, but with an Spacemen 3-esque orchestral quality that will have you wondering, “are those actually violins or just contorted guitar/synth noises?” all the while losing yourself in its world of beautiful sounds.